TomfromBerlin/bashrc/README.md

 You can use `apt install package` instead of `apt-get install package`.
 Depending on your distro, one or the other will offer more options.
 For the installation, however, it is initially unimportant.

 |🌟 Hint 🌟|Instead of using command line tools you can use a package manager like *Synaptic* (`apt-get install synaptic`) or (if you insist to work in a shell) *Aptitude* `apt-get install aptitude`.
 It's more convenient to use a package manager.<br>If you use Synaptic, I recommend installing xapian-tools and apt-xapian-index as well, including their dependencies of course.
 This gives Synaptic a search bar in the main window that is always visible and prevents from opening a dialog window each time you want to do a search.
-After installing these two packages, a reboot will likely be required for the search bar to appear in Synaptic.
 |:-:|:-|

 ## Configure your prompt conveniently